(Caucasian Ovtcharka, Caucasian Mountain Dog, Kavkazskaya Ovcharka, Caucasian Shepherd, Caucasian Volkodav, Caucasian Wolfhound)

 Appendix: Do you wanna buy a Caucasian puppy?
 If yes, then there is a question for you: Will your future Caucasian live on a premise with sufficient space, will you let him display aggression toward strange people and other dogs and will you let him materialize in this respect?
 If your answer is negative, then please don't buy the puppy.
 You would spoil him by the suppression of the two things most important to him.

-I would like to discourage you from a purchase of any puppy originating from "bulk breeders" having famous kennels and excellent pedigree, who raise more dogs at once often nicely-looking, but with lowered individuality and affected character, which were tested neither in fight with a human nor in fight with some other dog.
+I would like to discourage you from the purchase of any puppy originating from "bulk breeders" having famous kennels and excellent pedigree, who raise more dogs at once often nicely-looking, but with lowered individuality and affected character, which were tested neither in fight with a human nor in fight with some other dog.
 Many bulk breeders are accepting much money for puppies descending after spoiled dogs, which is however sick.
 I recommend the purchase of a puppy originating from small kennels having tested dogs, living in a natural environment.

 *This breed should preserve its modesty in physical requirements of food and stay somewhat less-demanding in contrast to most of the other breeds of dog.
 From this reason, modern fodders full of vitamins seem to be less suitable with the exception to those, having a lower amount of artificial food supplements.
 Many authors of dog-related books advertise this or that modern artificial food, mainly because its producers use to be the sponsors of their books or their partners, so the financial aspect can be the main reason, why some authors propagate some fodders so much, although sometimes they themselves do not believe in them any much (but they pretend that they do).